Create a Networking Hub

 |PHZ Suffix||This is the internally-resolvable private hosted zone/domain name for your VPCs and cannot be changed later.
 While this domain does not need to be publicly resolvable, and should not be in use elsewhere, Stax recommends using a domain you own to prevent complications in future||mycompany.cloud|

 VPN Equal Cost Multi-Path (ECMP) support is enabled by default.
-This routing protocol allows your Stax Transit Gateway to utilize ECMP when routing traffic over multiple VPNs.
-You cannot change this setting later, so ensure you make the appropriate choice based on your routing requirements.
+This routing protocol allows Stax Transit Gateways to utilize ECMP when routing traffic over multiple VPNs.
+This setting cannot be changed later.

 If you require Transit VPC endpoints, choose Configure Now from the Configure endpoints for Interface and Transit VPCs section.